-- A. The rules below apply to single buildings 60,000 square feet or greater (a collection of smaller buildings linked by common walls shall be considered one building). - One pedestrian space area, a minimum of 400 square feet, shall be provided for every 30,000 square feet of building space.
+(A collection of smaller buildings linked by common walls shall be considered one building.)

+- 1. One pedestrian space area, a minimum of 400 square feet, shall be provided for every 30,000 square feet of building space.
 The pedestrian area shall be privately owned and maintained and should typically contain seating and shade.
 Pedestrian space areas are prioritized so that (a) below is required of the first 30,000 square feet.
-In addition to (a), pedestrian space areas may contain one or a combination of the following features: - a) outdoor plaza, patio or courtyard with seating and shade covering a minimum of 25% to 50% of the area - b) pocket park with seating and shade covering a minimum of 25% of the area - c) sculpture or other artwork

-- d) fountain or some other water feature - e) playground or other recreational amenity - f) any other amenity that meets the intent of this section and that meets the approval of the Planning Director or the director's designee - 2.
-Patios, plazas, courtyards and other outdoor activity or seating areas shall be shaded (25 percent minimum, 50 percent maximum) from summer sunlight by tree canopies and/or shade structure that is architecturally integrated with the building - 3.
+In addition to (a), pedestrian space areas may contain one or a combination of the following features: - a) outdoor plaza, patio or courtyard with seating and shade covering a minimum of 25% to 50% of the area - b) pocket park with seating and shade covering a minimum of 25% of the area - c) sculpture or other artwork - d) fountain or some other water feature - e) playground or other recreational amenity - f) any other amenity that meets the intent of this section and that meets the approval of the Planning Director or the director's designee - Patios, plazas, courtyards and other outdoor activity or seating areas shall be shaded (25 percent minimum, 50 percent maximum) from summer sunlight by tree canopies and/or shade structure that is architecturally integrated with the building - 3.
 Asphaltic paving shall only be used in parking/service areas, drives and bicycle trails.
 The design of all trails shall comply with the AASHTO 1999 Guide for the Development of Bicycle Facilities, and shall be coordinated with the City's designated Trails Planner. - 4.
 Stabilized crusher fine surfaces may be considered for secondary pedestrian pathways or plazas.

-B. Major Façades Greater Than 100 Feet In Length
+B. Major Façades Greater Than 100 Feet in Length